FRIDAY, NOVEMBER 6th

 Social media can be overwhelming.
 Really overwhelming.
 But it can also bring your book marketing to the next level – the level of the next bestseller.
 Think your 14-year old can manage your social media presence?
 Think again.

 This evening event will be after a short dinner break (45 minutes) and will start around 7pm for 90 minutes.
-It will includes 3 – 4 best-selling authors from various genres with nonfiction, fiction and children’s book authors.
-This will include a 10-minute interview with each author about how they became a best-selling author, how they maintain their bestseller status, and 2 tips they can share with the participants from their journeys of being a bestseller.
+It will includes 3–4 best-selling authors/scriptwriters from various genres with nonfiction, fiction and children’s books or projects.
+This will include a 10-minute interview with each writer about how they became a best-selling writer, how they maintain their bestseller status, and 2 tips they can share with the participants from their journeys of being a bestseller.
 The roundtable will then open for participants to have an open discussion with these writers where you will be able to ask questions and learn more about a best-selling writing career from these authors.
 Invitees: Vincent Zandri and more to be announced shortly

-Mini-Workshop: Online PR, Press Kits and Publicity: How to Create Buzz for Your Book
+9:30–10:30AM – Mini-Workshop: Online PR, Press Kits + Publicity: How to Create Buzz for Your Book or Project

 Master the art of visibility by understanding how to leverage search engine optimization techniques.
 Learn how to appear on the first page of Google® and why it pays for you as an author and writer to grasp the insights required for you to drive readers, Hollywood and the media to your books and projects.
 Special guest trainer Jimmy Park of Techwood Consulting, who has worked on the 12-12-12 Concert, with the Robin Hood Foundation, and on other creative projects big and small, will reveal what you need to know to generate the visibility you need to become the next bestseller.